Grace Moloney: Reading

 In April 2019 Moloney signed a new contract with Reading.
 She had re-established herself as the first choice goalkeeper and helped the club reach the FA Women's Cup semi-final, which they lost to West Ham United on a penalty shootout.
 Reading recognised Moloney's 150th appearance for the club with a presentation before a 1–0 2019–20 FA Women's League Cup defeat by West Ham in November 2019.
 She signed another two-year contract extension with Reading in February 2021.

 On 6 March 2022, Moloney made her 200th appearance for Reading.

 London City Lionesses

 On 15 August 2023 Moloney joined London City Lionesses on a 2-year contract.
 She parted ways with the club by mutual consent in January 2025.

 Sunderland

 On 12 July 2025.
 Moloney signed a one-year deal with Wearside club Sunderland in the Women's Super League 2 with the option of an additional year.
+On 29 May 2026, Sunderland announced that Moloney had departed the club after one season in red and white after making 15 appearances.
+Moloney last featured in a WSL 2 game on February 20, playing a full 90 minutes for Sunderland against Durham in a 3-2 win.